Chapter 1: The New Jacob

 "I thought we were over this," Ben said, a bit fretful.

-Hugo shrugged.
+Hugo shrugged, and some of the tears had gone from his voice.
 "You live in LA, you get used to it.
 Aftershocks."

 "Then I guess we should stay put until they're over."